codertimo/BERT-pytorch/README.md

 This repo is implementation of BERT.
 Code is very simple and easy to understand fastly.
 Some of these codes are based on [The Annotated Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html)

+Currently this project is working on progress.
+And the code is not verified yet.

 ## Language Model Pre-training